rapidez/blade-directives/README.md

 ### @tags

 *This is a blade directive that's only available if you use Statamic in your project.*
-When you want to get data from Statamic, often you need to use the `Statamic::tag` functionality.
+When you want to get data from Statamic, you'll often find yourself needing to use the `Statamic::tag` functionality.
 The `@tags` directive wraps that up to be a little more concise.

 #### Usage